 The course aims to enable autonomous practice in dealing with fundamental and more complex problems of oral anticoagulation management.

 This course consists of pre course learning, 3 days of lectures, seminars, facilitated group discussions and practical workshops.
-To achieve full accreditation it is necessary to successfully undertake both written and practical assessments on day 3 plus a summative assessment in the six months following course attendance.
-The summative assessments are conducted within anticoagulation management clinics.
+To achieve accreditation it is necessary to successfully undertake both written and practical assessments on Day 3.
+The 20 credit module also includes a clinical summative assessment within anticoagulation management clinics in the six months following course attendance.
+The 10 credit module does not involve any clinical practice and is therefore available to international students unable to practice within the UK.

 Module Attendance Required